 The fire signal challenge

 This trial is somehow different from all the above and you require a team to succeed.
 This is a survival training exercise and involves more than one person.
 A group of people is divided into teams of two or three people and they are asked to build a fire that needs to reach a certain height in an established time frame.

-Scenarios like the ones listed above will become real possibilities during a long term crisis event and it’s better to know how you should handle them.
+Scenarios like the ones listed above will become real possibilities during a long-term crisis event.
+It’s better to know how you should handle them if you want to succeed at making a fire.
 Never forget how the basics influence your success because it will help you deal with frustration and find practical solutions to your problems.

 The LOST WAYS 2 (The vital self-sufficiency lessons our great grand-fathers left us)

 Survival MD (How to survive when there is no doctor)

 Drought USA (Secure unlimited fresh, clean water) – A DIY Project.Save